Does a Life Interest Trust avoid care home fees? | 2026

 If you are not sure whether you need to pay for your own care, you will need to get a care needs assessment and a financial assessment done by your local council.

-Avoid care fees by putting home into a lifetime trust
+Can I avoid care fees by putting my home into a trust?

 A Life Interest Trust is a Trust that is set up through your will.
 To set up a Life Interest Trust you will need to own the property solely or own it as a couple as Tenants in Common.